Featured in...

 In almost all cases, the driver is responsible for people not wearing seat belts in the car.
 Once a passenger is over 14 years of age, however, they become responsible

-Can I get a fine for a pet with no Seat Belt?
+Can I get a fine for a pet?

 The driver is responsible for all pets in the car that are not secure.
 The highway code states that all animals must be suitably restrained.
 Dog guards, animal carriers, dog cages and a seat belt harness are the best way to do this.